-Advanced BCC (aBCC) is a subset of BCC that is difficult to treat by surgery and existing therapeutic approaches.
-Worldwide, aBCC affects up to 100,000 individuals a year causing disfiguring, potentially life-threatening lesions.
-The therapeutics currently approved for treatment of aBCC, (vismodegib, sonidegib, and 5-FU), are limited in utility by low responder rates or side effect & compliance issues.
-Therefore, more cost effective, safe and efficacious therapeutic options are required for aBCC.
+Locally advanced BCC (laBCC) is a subset of BCC that is difficult to treat by surgery and existing therapeutic approaches.
+Worldwide, laBCC affects up to 100,000 individuals a year causing disfiguring, potentially life-threatening lesions.
+The therapeutics currently approved for treatment of laBCC, (vismodegib, sonidegib, and 5-FU), are limited in utility by low responder rates, side effect and/or compliance issues.
+Therefore, more cost effective, safe and efficacious therapeutic options are required for laBCC.

-Following the successful Phase I results, with excellent safety outcomes and an indications of efficacy, Biosceptre has developed the business case for BIL010t to go to market via FDA orphan indication approval and/or early access against the indication locally advanced BCC (laBCC), and is seeking licensing partners to take the program to market.
+With a promising result in the Phase I trial against BCC, including excellent safety outcomes and indications of efficacy, Biosceptre has developed a business case and initiated clinical planning for BIL010t to go to market for treatment of laBCC via FDA orphan indication approval and/or early access.
+Biosceptre is seeking licensing partners to take the programme to market.